mees-van-wel/hexa-center-website/src/routes/guide/scheduling/calendar/index.md

 By clicking on one the available time scope options: `month`, `week`, `workweek`, or `day`, you can switch between focused and broader overviews.

-&nbsp;

-When selecting `month`, the calendar will display all the days in a month, allowing you to have a comprehensive view of the entire month's events and appointments.
-Similarly, choosing 'week' will narrow down the display to show a week's worth of activities, while 'workweek' will focus on weekdays excluding weekends.
-If you opt for `day`, the calendar will concentrate solely on the events and tasks of the selected day.
+- Month: When selecting `month`, the calendar will display all the days in a month, allowing you to have a comprehensive view of the entire month's events and appointments.

-&nbsp;
+- Week: Similarly, choosing 'week' will narrow down the display to show a week's worth of activities, while 'workweek' will focus on weekdays excluding weekends.

+- Day: If you opt for `day`, the calendar will concentrate solely on the events and tasks of the selected day.

-Additionally, altering the scope of dates also affects the functionality of the navigation buttons.
+Additionally, changing the scope of the overview also affects the way the navigation buttons behave.

 On the calendar interface, you will find two navigation buttons: a left button and a right button.
 When the scope is set to 'month', clicking the right button will advance the calendar by one month.
 Similarly, clicking the left button will take you back one month.
 This navigation behavior applies to the other scope options as well, aligning with your current selection.

-&nbsp;

 Clicking on `today` brings you back to today's date.